How To Record The Employee Retention Credit In Financial Statements

 If you haven’t yet received your ERC refund, you will complete this step for recording your anticipated refund.
 If you have already received your ERC refund, you can move on to step three.

-Once you have received the refund, you will need to return to your accounting software.
-At this time, you will debit your Cash account, and record a credit to the Income Tax Receivable account.
+Once you have received the refund, go back to your accounting software.
+At this time, you will:

 Once you’ve completed these steps, you’re finished and do not have to move on to step three.